Davante Adams Throws Shade At Packer Organization For Ruling Him Out In Upcoming Game

 According to ESPN, the 27-year-old suffered an injury to his hamstring during the club’s Week 2 competition against the Detroit Lions.
 Since then, it is expected that he will miss his second straight game tonight.

-Last Thursday, the wide out assured reporters that he would not return to the field until he felt he was 100 percent ready.
+Last Thursday, the wideout assured reporters that he would not return to the field until he felt he was 100 percent ready.

 “I will be making sure I feel normal — like before it happened — before I step out there.
 So we’re doing our thing to make sure that that’s the case,” he said.